APOM Laboratory Research Faculty

 Dr. Merkel enjoys outdoor activities with his family including hiking, mountain biking and skiing.
 He also likes to play the drums.

-Stephanie J. Murphy, VMD, PhD, DACLAM; Associate Professor
+Stephanie J. Murphy, VMD, PhD, DACLAM; Professor

 In 2003, Dr. Stephanie Murphy joined the research faculty of the Department of Anesthesiology and Perioperative Medicine (APOM) at the Oregon Health & Science University.
-She is a Diplomate of the American College of Laboratory Animal Medicine, an Associate Professor in our department, and the Director of the APOM Core Animal Laboratories and Training.
+She is a Diplomate of the American College of Laboratory Animal Medicine, a Professor in our department, and the Director of the APOM Core Animal Laboratories and Training.

 Dr. Murphy’s main research interest and the focus of a recently funded National Institute of Neurological Disease and Stroke (NINDS) R01 grant is on exploring the role of gender and female sex steroids in perioperative stroke risk using a mouse model of anesthetic preconditioning and experimental stroke.
 She is also examining how male gender and testosterone act in an age-specific manner during experimental stroke in preconditioned brain.
 Clinically, she is recognized for her expertise in animal stroke models, rodent surgery and anesthesia and breeding management of genetically engineered mouse colonies.
 Dr. Murphy has published more than two dozen articles, reviews and book chapters related to her research and clinical interests.